-From that humble beginning, Familyography has grown.
-A store in Cleveland was opened in 2013.
-Though still a small business by any measure, the company employs a group of great individuals with a passion for the work of helping people preserve their history-- their "familyography."
+From that humble beginning, Familyography has grown, with a store in Cleveland opening in 2013.
+Though still a small business by any measure, the company employs a group of great individuals with a passion for the work of helping people preserve their history, their "familyography".

-“Familyography is wonderful,” Rebecca Ballard of Granville , "They have done quite a few projects for me.”
+“Familyography is wonderful” say customer Rebecca Ballard of Granville, Ohio, "They have done quite a few projects for me.”

 Those projects include scanning thousands of slides, videotapes, and a special project involving severely damaged 16mm film from the 1920s and 1930s.

 “If it was anyone else, I probably wouldn’t have had that much trust,” Ballard said.

 Dave Powell of the Northwest Side is another satisfied Familyography customer.
-He had Familyoigraphy transfer “boxes and boxes and boxes” of family videos onto DVDs.
+He had Familyography transfer “boxes and boxes and boxes” of family videos onto DVDs.

 “It was 30 years’ worth of family movies in various formats” Powell said.
 “I guess what I really, really appreciated about how they did it was the packaging and labeling.
 They just seemed to have a great knack for pulling out a certain picture from that particular era and putting it on the label.
 It was a great investment, and it was my wife’s Christmas gift.
 She just loved it!”

 Today, Familyography is busy around the clock.
-It continues to invest in the best equipment and softeware to deliver the best results for its customers.
-Plans are in the works to grow the business further and expand to other locations..
+They continues to invest in the most advanced equipment and software to deliver the best results for their customers.
+Plans are in the works to potentially grow the business further and expand to other locations.